djnavarro/asciify/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

 A package to create ASCII art from arbitrary images.
-This is very much a work in progress and probably doesn’t have a purpose, but I’m finding it fun.
+This is a work in progress and probably doesn’t have a purpose, but I’m finding it fun.

 ``` r
 # devtools::install_github("djnavarro/asciify")